Akali Build Guide by FalleN3

 Shuriken Flip: Akali backflips and throws a shuriken forward, damaging and marking the first enemy hit.
 The shuriken can also hit and mark the smoke from Twilight Shroud.
 If the Shuriken reaches maximum range without hitting an enemy, or kills its enemy, it will mark the last portion of Twilight Shroud hit, if applicable.
 Akali can reactivate Shuriken Flip to dash to the marked target, damaging enemies she passes through.

-Perfect Execution: Akali dashes up to two times, with a slight delay between.
-The first dash deals damage to all enemies she passes through., while the second dash deals magic damage based on the missing health of each enemy.
+Perfect Execution: Akali dashes up to two times.
+Her first dash is targeted and vaults Akali over the target enemy.
+The first dash also deals damage to all enemies she dashes over.
+The second dash is an un-targeted piercing thrust that executes, dealing some magic damage based on health missing.

 ↑ Back to top

 As Akali, this is your main trading combo during the laning phase.
 If need be you can add your (W) Twilight Shroud to this combo should the need arise.
 Keep an eye on your energy levels and avoid trading unless you are sure that you have enough available, especially during risky trades.

 + Q + E + E + AA + Q|

 As soon as you have completed your Hextech Gunblade, be sure to use it's active each time that you look to trade with an enemy.